LCD Panel Technology: IPS, VA, PLS, AHVA & TN Monitors

 VA panels have the advantage of higher contrast ratios compared to other panel types, which leads to better black levels.
 The biggest disadvantage of VA based panels is color shifting.
 Color shifting is when the image viewed from one angle changes or "shifts" when viewed from a slightly different angle, making various uneven brightness levels across the display.
 This bothers many users to the point they will not even consider buying a VA based panel, while other users don't notice or aren't bothered by the color shifting.
 Color shifts also cause a loss of shadow detail in dark scenes when viewed directly from the center.

 VA panels are much easier to find compared to IPS since so many manufacturers utilize them for LCD monitors and other displays such as large HDTVs.
-They offer better image quality than TN at lower price than IPS panels.
+They offer better image quality than TN at a lower price point than IPS panels.
+Update: IPS has recently exploded in popularity.
+They have now overtaken VA monitors in regards to availability and lower price.

 TN Panel Technology